Agent — Give Your LLM Hands

 toolsNode, err := compose.NewToolNode(context.Background(), conf)

-Below is a complete example of an Agent that uses OpenAI’s ChatModel in conjunction with the aforementioned Todo tools:
+Below is a complete agent example using OpenAI’s ChatModel and the Todo tools above:

 import (